 Having fleas in house can be much more than a nuisance.
 Not only do these bugs cause painful bites that can leave you itching and distracted.
 Worse, some people can have severe allergic reactions to these bites and come down with a rash.
 If you discover that you, your pets and your whole home have been exposed to fleas, you should take immediate measures to get rid of these pests before they cause you any more grief.
+For example, you can do DIY flea treatment.
 They are not something which you can merely decide to tolerate because anyone who visits you will also be saddled with this problems when they go back home.

 Fleas are wingless crawling insects that attach themselves to mammals and drink their blood.
 They are very small, often measuring no more than an eighth of an inch in length.
 They can travel from host to host by jumping with their unusually long legs.
 Though they are tiny, fleas can jump more than seven inches into the air and can cross 13 inches in a horizontal leap.

 Fleas tend to congregate in the hairy areas of their hosts, so humans typically find them on their head or near their genitals.
 Unlike other bugs that drink blood, these creatures do not depart for their nest when they are done.
 Household fleas will actually live on their host and even lay their eggs on them as well.

 Besides itching and rash, these bugs can cause a number of other problems for their hosts.
 If you have read any history, you know that it was fleas which brought the bubonic plague to Europe in the middle ages.
 They also spread bacteria that can cause diseases.
 Among the maladies that these creatures can inflict are typhus, myxomatosis and tapeworm.